LeeDustin/gini-calabash-tests/README.md

 ### How to write steps
 So we know steps have to be written in Scenarios, Scenario Outlines and Background.
 How do we write it?

-There are default steps provided by calabash and custom step definitions defined in `features/steps/gini_steps.rb` Please find below a summary of all the steps used in the feature files.
+There are default steps provided by calabash and custom step definitions defined in `features/steps/gini_steps.rb` Please find below a summary of all the steps used in the feature files in `gini_step_definitions.csv`.

 With the steps, you add Given/When/Then/And before each step to form coherent test cases.
 Given is for stating prerequisites, When is for the main action of the test, Then is the result of that action, and And is for any conjunction between the above.